FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 16th May 2023.md

 Council, is one of the most successful programmes nationally.
 Since 2019 to

-the end of Feb 2023,the following Stats apply:---
+the end of Feb 2023,the following Stats apply:
+---
 6

 4,721 Site Inspections carried out